ZerojumpLine/DeepVolume/README.md

 ```

 ## Others
 In the paper, we also do some preprocessing and analysis based on SPM.
-The codes are trivial.
-However, if you are interested in that or have some problems running codes in this repository, please contact me through email (zeju.li18@imperial.ac.uk).
+As it can be imagined, the code is trivial and highly taylored for this study and data.
+However, if you are interested in that or have any problems running the code in this repository, please contact me through email (zeju.li18@imperial.ac.uk).

 If you are interested in the full access of the data in the paper, please contact Prof. Yu for details. (jhyu@fudan.edu.cn)